andrewm24/Personal-Website/README.md

 # Personal Website

-A single-page personal site for Andrew Makarevich built with semantic HTML and handcrafted CSS.
-The current design leans into a computer engineering and space systems aesthetic while staying lightweight—no binary assets or build tooling required.
+A single-page portfolio for Andrew Makarevich crafted with semantic HTML and immersive CSS.
+The interface embraces a mission-control inspired aesthetic to spotlight computer engineering and space systems experience—no binary assets or build tooling required.

 ## Getting Started